Short On Money? Apply For an IRS Payment Plans – Seattle Legal Services

 What if I Can’t Afford an IRS Payment Plan?

 If you can’t afford an IRS payment plan, you may be able to negotiate an extension or offer in compromise.
 An extension will give you more time(30 days to years) to pay your debt if you qualify for non-collectible status, while an offer in compromise will allow you to settle your debt for less than what you owe.
+There are also partial payment installment agreements that let you pay less than a standard payment plan every month, and at the end of the term, the IRS settles the remaining debt.

 Whatever the reason for the tax debt and the solution, it is always best to seek the help of a qualified tax attorney to ensure that you are taking the best course of action for your particular situation.